emoose/Xb2XInput/README.md

 - Similarly, unplugging a controller will show a notification about the controller being disconnected.

 ##### Viewing status
-- To view the status of Xb2XInput just hover over the icon, if only one controller is being translated it'll list details about that controller, otherwise if there's more than 1 it'll give the number of controllers connected.
+- To view the status of Xb2XInput just hover over the icon, any details about connected devices should be shown in the tooltip (if tooltip doesn't appear, click the icon instead)

 ##### Run on startup
 - To run Xb2XInput on startup just click the icon and choose the "Run on startup" option, a registry entry will be made for Xb2XInput to be ran from it's current path.